 3.3.
-Progress towards Remote Direct Memory Access (RDMA) based data movements
+Remote Direct Memory Access (RDMA) based data movements

-The Remote Direct Memory Access (RDMA) is the protocol that data movements on 100Gbps network will benefit from.
-We have studied open fabric and data transfers over RDMA over InfiniBand (IB) on NERSC Magellan testbed.
-This gave us the base for studying further data transfers over and RDMA over Ethernet on ANI testbed in the future.
+The Remote Direct Memory Access (RDMA) is the protocol that data movements on 100Gbps network may benefit from.
+We have studied open fabric and data transfers over RDMA over InfiniBand (IB) on NERSC Magellan and ANL testbed.
+This gave us the base for studying further data transfers over RDMA over Ethernet (RDMAoE) on ANI testbed.